 According to a New York Times article entitled, “Fewer Women Run Big Companies Than Men Named John,” the exceedingly low percentage of women in CEO positions is a sure indicator that the glass ceiling remains firmly in place.
 Denise Scott Brown, wife of architect Robert Venturi and successful architect in her own right, described in her 1989 essay, “Room at the Top?,” a discouraging spiral that still rings true today.
 Difficulties arise as women advance, she writes, “when firms and clients shy away from entrusting high-level responsibility to women.
 On seeing their male colleagues draw out in front of them, women who lack a feminist awareness are likely to feel that their failure to achieve is their own fault.”

 But there may be other reasons, beyond a lack of feminist awareness.
 The business of architecture discourages the female participant.
 In this area, our profession could learn a lesson from other fields that have successfully expanded their employee pool.
 In an effort to encourage more diversity in their engineering programs, for example, MIT developed a program for technologies that help improve the lives of people living in poverty.
 The rate of female student participation in this program was more than 50 percent.
 At the University of California, Berkeley, the biomedical department has seen a similar uptick in female enrollment in their programs focused on low-income communities.
 If the class content focuses on societal issues, women will enroll.
 With that in mind, it makes sense that our firm, a WBE, has expertise and an extensive portfolio in low-income, multi-family housing and a firm commitment to projects that benefit low-income communities.

-To learn more about Marks, Thomas Architects and our commitment to projects that benefit local communities, visit our website.
+To learn more about Marks Thomas and our commitment to projects that benefit local communities, visit our website.